beeware/beeware/docs/tutorial/tutorial-5/android.rst

 Once this completes, we'll now have an ``android`` directory in your project.
-This directory will contain a ``Hello World`` folder, which will contain an Android project configured to use gradle, your application code, and a support package containing the Python interpreter and the `rubicon-java` library.
+This directory will contain a ``Hello World`` folder, which will contain an Android project with a Gradle build configuration.
+This project will contain your application code, and a support package containing the Python interpreter and the `rubicon-java` library.

 In the process, Briefcase downloads the Android SDK.
 You may be prompted to accept Google's Android SDK license.